Draws Made Simple - How to Hit a Draw

 Draws and fades both have their own benefits and drawbacks.
 There are times on the course where a draw will make more sense than a fade and vice-versa.
 If you're interested, check out our post on Draws vs. Fades where we compare and contrast the two ball flights.
 In short, draws will generally travel farther than fades but can be more difficult to control for some golfers.

-How do i learn how to hit a draw with the alignment disc?
+How do I learn how to hit a draw with the Alignment Disc?

 To hit a draw, start by positioning the Alignment Disc on the ground about a clublength from your ball and half a clublength outside your target line (video below).
 You'll want to ensure your clubface slightly to the right of your target and your body slightly to the left.
 Remember to focus on swinging with an inside-out motion so your path is in-to-out to your clubface angle at impact.
 Practice this technique at the driving range, focusing on your alignment and swing path.
 Start with shorter clubs and gradually work your way up to the driver.
 Try to maintain a smooth, fluid swing and avoid overcompensating by swinging too far to the left.
 Additionally, it's worth considering working with a golf instructor who can provide you with advice and drills to help you learn how to hit a draw.
 In time, you'll be hitting draws with ease!